 Changes in Brain Function Associated with Fibromyalgia

-- Blood flow was decreased in regions of the brain that produces an emotional response to pain levels.
+- Blood flow decreased in regions of the brain that produces an emotional response to pain levels.

-Finding Help for Fibromyalgia
+Finding Help for This Chronic Disorder

 If you suffer from fibromyalgia, especially if you have a history of concussion, whiplash, or other head and neck injuries, a misalignment may be contributing to symptoms.
 Scheduling a consultation with an upper cervical chiropractor near you may by the first step toward better overall health.